 The ground is pretty level although bumpy and muddier the further you went in.
 It was pitch black.

 While I was waiting outside, I met a couple who actually helps maintain the hike and mine.
-He was telling us that it used to be an old silver mine, but didn't know if any silver was actually ever found.
+He was telling us that it used to be an old silver mine but didn't know if any silver was actually ever found.
 Instead, I found a bunch of these rocks.
-At first I thought it was a quartzite or something, but it basically cracked with any amount of effort.
+At first, I thought it was a quartzite or something, but it basically cracked with any amount of effort.
 So maybe gypsum?
-Anyone have a guess?
+Does anyone have a guess?

 Also, it was a wet rock, you could break a piece off and see little specs of mold.
 Basically, it's a pretty dang cool rock.

 The kids ran in and out of the mine like 6 times.
 We were probably there for almost an hour.
 The mine is super cool, as in temperature cool, so we didn't mind waiting while the kids ran around.